Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Results

-For Polyakov loop, which acts as an order parameter for deconfinement, shows the expected behavior in all models, at low temperatures the parameter is practically zero, and increases in temperature the parameter starts to grow until approaching unity.
-Among the different scenarios, the MRE finite-volume models show an earlier rise of $\Phi$, indicating a lower deconfinement temperature, while the standard PNJL model shows a more delayed transition.
-The models with $H(z)$ cosmological coupling show an even later onset of deconfinement, suggesting that the expansion of the universe weakens the onset of color deconfinement.
+The Polyakov loop, which acts as an order parameter for deconfinement, shows the expected behavior in all models; at low temperatures the parameter is practically zero, and with increases in temperature the parameter starts to grow until approaching unity.
+Among the different scenarios, the MRE finite-volume models show an earlier rise in $\Phi$, indicating a lower deconfinement temperature, while the standard PNJL model shows a more delayed transition.
+The models with $H(z)$ cosmological coupling show an even later onset of deconfinement, suggesting that the expansion of the Universe weakens the onset of color deconfinement.
 Moreover, the curves for different values of the exponent d overlap almost completely, reflecting that the Polyakov loop also depends weakly on this parameter under the conditions considered.

 The interplay between quark deconfinement and chiral symmetry restoration remains a central question in QCD thermodynamics.
-To explore this connection, we identified the temperature at which the normalized chiral condensate $M/M_0$ intersects the Polyakov loop $\Phi$.
+To explore this connection, we also consider the temperature at which the normalized chiral condensate $M/M_0$ intersects the Polyakov loop $\Phi$.
+This crossing provides a qualitative indicator of the relative behavior of both order parameters, rather than a precise definition of the transition temperature.
 As shown in Table \ref{tab:Intersection_M_Phi_full}, the intersection occurs within a narrow temperature range between 240 and 260 MeV in all models.
-This near coincidence suggests that both transitions are closely correlated under the conditions studied.
-The intersection values also lie between 0.45 and 0.50 indicating a partial restoration of both order parameters and supporting the interpretation of a smooth crossover at zero chemical potential.
+These values are model-dependent and reflect the specific PNJL parametrization employed, rather than the physical QCD crossover temperature.
+The near coincidence illustrates the close correlation between the chiral and deconfinement sectors under the conditions studied.
+The intersection values lie between 0.45 and 0.50, indicating a partial restoration of both order parameters, consistent with a smooth crossover at zero chemical potential.

-Figure \ref{fig:Maximal Chiral Susceptibility vs mu} shows the maximum values of chiral susceptibility as a function of the chemical potential for different configurations of the PNJL model.
-This observable plays a central role in determining the nature of the phase transition.
-Peaks in chiral susceptibility indicate first-order phase transitions that indicate a critical point in the model.
+{ Figure \ref{fig:Maximal Chiral Susceptibility vs mu} displays the maximal value of the chiral susceptibility as a function of the chemical potential for different configurations of the PNJL model.
+This observation provides a sensitive probe of the thermal behavior of the system and is commonly used to explore the phase structure of effective QCD models.
+The interpretation of these results and their implications for the critical end point are discussed in the following subsection.}